murilobenedito/murilobenedito/README.md

-- 💻 Working as a web developer
+- 💻 Working as a ABAP developer
-- 💡 Learning React and React Native
+- 💡 Learning HANA and Fiori
-- ⚡ Learning (more) JS
+- ⚡ Learning JS
-- 🎯 Interested in web development
+- 🎯 Interested in software development

 <!---
 murilobenedito/murilobenedito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.